Tech-Watt/YOUTUBE-TUTORIAL-CODES/README.md

-This repo contains the codes for all my tutorial on my Youtube channel.
+This repo contains the code for my tutorials on my YouTube channel.